Religion in Russia: Protestantism and other Christians

-New Apostolic Church, Presbyterians (mainly of Korean origin), Anglicans, Quakers, Disciples of Christ, and Charismatics.
-Methodists (including The Salvation Army) and Pentecostals are of relatively recent introduction, having at most 120 years of history in Russia.
+New Apostolic Church, Presbyterians (mainly of Korean origin), Anglicans, Quakers, Disciples of Christ, Charismatics and Neo-charismatics.
+Methodists and Holiness movement (including The Salvation Army and the Church of the Nazarene) and Pentecostals are of relatively recent introduction, having at most 120 years of history in Russia.
+Such Evangelical movement as Messianic Jews has congregations in Moscow and Saint Petersburg.

-Spiritual Christianity is the group of Russian movements (Doukhobors and others), so-called folk Protestants.
+Spiritual Christianity is the group of Russian movements, so-called folk Protestants.
 Their origins are varied: some were influenced by western Protestants, others from disgust of the behavior of official Orthodox priests.
+The Spiritual Christian movements are Khlysts (virtually extinct), Skoptsy (virtually extinct), Doukhobors, Molokans, and Spiritual Christian Teetotalers (Churikovites).
+The Tolstoyan movement was close to the Spiritual Christians.

 Yehowists, a.k.a. the Message of Zion, is a Russian millenarian movement, that closed both to Spiritual Christianity and Judaism, founded in the 1840s.

 People who considered themselves Christians without affiliation to any church or denomination formed 4.1% (5,900,000) of the population, with numbers ranging between 1% and 8% in most of Russia's federal subjects, and over 8% only in Nenetia (14%), North Ossetia–Alania (10%), Tver Oblast (9%) and the Jewish Autonomous Oblast (9%).
 Jehovah's Witnesses were estimated to have 255,000 believers in Russia in the mid-2000s.